 What happens if you live outside the European Union?
 You will have to follow specific steps to obtain the paperwork your pet needs to move to Ireland.
 As already noted, the details will depend on where you now live.
 If you are moving from the United States, this USDA web page outlines everything required to relocate your pet to Ireland.
 To make it easier for you, all the essential information is included below.

 Read through everything carefully, because it is essential to follow the rules to the letter.
-If your pet arrives in Ireland with incomplete or incorrect documentation, he could be quarantined, sent home or even euthanized.
-The Irish are delighted to welcome family pets, but they want no part of any pests or disease your four-legged friend might bring.
+If your pet arrives in Ireland with incomplete or incorrect documentation, they could be quarantined, sent home, or even euthanized.
+The Irish are delighted to welcome family pets, but they want no part of any pests or diseases that your four-legged friend might bring.

 If your pet will be traveling separately from you, you will also need to sign an authorization form for whomever will accompany or transport your pet.